kherz/pulseq-cest/Readme.md

 # pulseq-cest

-Welcome to the **pulseq-cest** repository, a project to faciliate reproducibility in CEST MRI research using the open [pulseq](https://pulseq.github.io/) standard.
+Welcome to the **pulseq-cest** repository, a project to faciliate reproducibility in CEST MRI research using the open [*Pulseq*](https://pulseq.github.io/) standard.
 The repository consists of two parts:
 1. [pulseq-cest-library](https://github.com/kherz/pulseq-cest-library):
-Here, published and approved CEST saturation blocks are made available.
+Here, published and approved CEST preparation periods are made available.
-This allows exact comparison of CEST saturation blocks with newly developed or adapted saturation blocks for reproducible CEST research.
-All .seq files can be loaded in Matlab for plotting and detailed inspection.
+This allows exact comparison of CEST preparation periods with newly developed or adapted blocks for reproducible CEST research.
+All .seq-files can be loaded in MATLAB for plotting and detailed inspection.
 This library is maintained in a [separate repository](https://github.com/kherz/pulseq-cest-library) but is included in the pulseq-cest installation.

 2. [pulseq-cest-sim](pulseq-cest-sim): In this folder you can find the  Bloch-McConnell simulation that can be used to simulate and compare different .seq-files for different settings.

-More information about both parts can be found in the corresponding subfolders.
+More information about both parts can be found in the corresponding repository or subfolder.

 If you prefer **python** over MATLAB, have a look at the python version of the project [here](https://github.com/KerstinHut/pypulseq-cest).